 Brother Adam (Karl Kehrle 1898-1996) came to Buckfast Abbey from Germany at the age of 12 and began to assist the beekeeper there.
 In 1916, 30 of the 46 beehives at the Abbey were wiped out by Isle of Wight disease, now recognised as Acarine – a parasitic mite which moves in and occupies the windpipes of bees.

 Brother Adam began to repopulate the Abbey’s hives using the existing bees which were a mixture of Italian or Italian x English dark native bees.
-He brought in more Italian bees and also travelled 100,000 miles across Europe and North Africa in search of desirable strains of bees to improve his Buckfasts using an isolated mating station on Dartmoor.
+He brought in more Italian bees and also travelled 100,000 miles across Europe and North Africa in search of desirable strains of bees to improve his ‘Buckfasts’ using an isolated mating station on Dartmoor.

-Below is a picture from Wikipedia of Buckfast bees.
-It’s possible that they are but they seem a bit on the light side to me.
-More interesting is that two of the bees seen here are markedly darker than their sisters which suggests that their mother, however ‘pure’ has mated with a mixture of drones.
+Below is a picture from Wikipedia of ‘Buckfast’ bees.
+They seem a bit light to me but anything is possible.
+However, more interesting is that two of the bees seen here are markedly darker than their sisters ( one at 12.00 and one at 8.00) which suggests that their mother, however ‘pure’ (and there is no such thing as pure Buckfast because at best Buckfast is a hybrid) has mated with a mixture of drones.

 Good article on the Buckfast bee here by Roger Patterson on Dave Cushman’s website http://www.dave-cushman.net/bee/buckfast.html